Ukraine parliament repeals anti-protest laws to calm street unrest

-Acting to calm unrest on the streets and mass demonstrations against President Viktor Yanukovich’s rule, a large majority of deputies - including Yanukovich loyalists - voted in favor of revoking the legislation they had rammed through on January 16.
+Acting to calm unrest on the streets and mass demonstrations against President Viktor Yanukovich’s rule, a large majority of deputies - including Yanukovich loyalists - voted in favour of revoking the legislation they had rammed through on Jan.
+16.

 Earlier, as parliament gathered in emergency session to find a solution to two months of protests, Prime Minister Mykola Azarov tendered his resignation, saying he hoped his departure would help towards a peaceful resolution.